-Staff felt confident and well supported in their roles both by colleagues and the registered manager, who they described as, "Very supportive."
+Staff we spoke with felt confident and well supported in their roles both by colleagues and the registered manager, who they described as, "Very supportive."
 One member of staff told us, "We are a close team and support each other."
 They said the communication throughout the service was, "Very effective."
-Another staff member told us, "We have a handover from the senior and if you've been away there are communication sheets we can read so we're up to date with what's been going on."

-Staff confirmed they received regular supervision - confidential one to one meetings with their line manager - which gave them the opportunity to discuss any concerns or issues they had, identify any specific training they needed and to gain feedback about their own performance.
-One member of staff told us, "I'm loving it here - absolutely loving it.
-All the residents are lovely and so are the staff."
-They went on to say, "I like to think I'm making a difference.
-I look at everyone here and think they are all someone's mother or father, which is important."
+They confirmed they received regular supervision - confidential one to one meetings with their line manager - which gave them the opportunity to discuss any concerns or issues they had, identify any specific training they needed and to gain feedback about their own performance.

 Individual training records we saw showed staff were up to date with their essential training in topics such as moving and handling, infection control and dementia awareness.
 The registered manager told us they provided a detailed induction for new staff and kept training updated to ensure best practice.
-One member of staff spoke of the benefits of face-to-face training in groups, as opposed to on-line training, sitting in front of a computer.
-They told us, "For me it's a lot better to do training in person, so you can ask questions, share experiences and see if there's any way you can change things or work together better."
-This demonstrated the care and support needs of people were met by competent staff, with the skills, knowledge and experience to meet such needs effectively.
+This was supported by training records we saw and demonstrated the care and support needs of people were met by competent staff, with the skills, knowledge and experience to meet such needs effectively.